All templates

 On your product roadmap template, use the Q1 initiatives section to list out the initiatives that will help you reach your goal.
 For example, if the new product feature is part of a business registration strategy, one initiative would be to improve user activation rates.

-Each initiative will be represented by a Task on the roadmap.
-To add a new Task, simply click the + at the bottom of the “Q1 initiatives” section.
+Each initiative will be represented by a task on the roadmap.
+To add a new task, simply click the + at the bottom of the “Q1 initiatives” section.

 As some of these initiatives might be quite top-level, you can break them down into smaller to-dos via checklists.
-To do this, simply click “Add checklist item” in the Task dialog.
-Adding checklist items will make the work required to complete each initiative more tangible for the Task assignee.
+To do this, simply click “Add checklist item” in the task dialog.
+Adding checklist items will make the work required to complete each initiative more tangible for the task assignee.
 It will also provide you with a more granular view of what has been completed so far.

 Step 2: Assign task start and end dates

 Remember that one of the purposes of the product roadmap template is to give you a visual timeline of how the project will unfold if all goes to plan.
-Once you’ve added your Tasks to the template, you can assign due dates, as well as start and end dates.
+Once you’ve added your tasks to the template, you can assign due dates, as well as start and end dates.
 If some tasks are dependable on others being completed first, make sure you include that requirement as you set the deliverable dates.

 To view your task timeline at a glance, click the Timeline icon and “Show project timeline” in the top navigation.
 This will visualize your entire product roadmap as a Gantt chart.
 You can easily identify overlapping tasks or periods where your resources might be stretched too thin.

-Step 3: Assign your Tasks
+Step 3: Assign your tasks

-Next, assign each Task to the team member who will be responsible for completing it.
+Next, assign each task to the team member who will be responsible for completing it.
 Be as specific as you can be with the scope of each task, so that team members know what’s expected of them and can hold themselves accountable to those deliverables.
-For extra clarity and context, link to Notes or helpful documentation, from within the Task.
+For extra clarity and context, link to Notes or helpful documentation, from within the task.

-Step 4: Move Tasks across the board as work progresses
+Step 4: Move tasks across the board as work progresses

 Ideally, you should have one section for on track tasks, another section for blocked tasks, and a final section for completed tasks.
 However, you can tweak these Template sections or add additional ones to reflect your team’s specific workflow.

-By moving Tasks across the board to indicate stages of the development process, you can easily track progress and identify blockers.
+By moving tasks across the board to indicate stages of the development process, you can easily track progress and identify blockers.
 As such, you can reassign resources strategically without taking bandwidth away from tasks that are still in progress.
 A transparent overview into what is happening and when will also help your teams collaborate effectively and work in alignment.

 Step 5: Monitor progress and workforce capacity